nnm288/Decked-Out/README.md

 We are using GitHub for Unity to work together.
 1. Install GitHub for Unity
 2. Window > GitHub > Settings
-3. Login to GitHub accound and add repo URL
+3. Login to GitHub account and add repo URL
 4. Unity might make you commit current changes before pushing and pulling, so make sure the most recent version is installed before commiting and pushing
 5. Pull the repo to make sure everything is up to date